Joelhagg/NotesSystemApp/readme.md

 # NotesSystemApp

-App that creates and saves dokuments that can be viewd and changed and the saved to a MySQL database through TinyMCE editor, it uses Node.js, Express and its fron-end is built in old fashioned Vanilla JS!
+App that creates and saves dokuments that can be viewed and changed, then saved to a MySQL database through TinyMCE editor, it uses Node.js, Express and its fron-end is built in old fashioned Vanilla JS!

 <br>